KyleAsaff/CRCSimulation/README.md

 # CRCSimulation
-Randomly generates a burst error of > 32 bits in a binary string of 1520 bytes and performs a CRC-32 check to test the reliability of CRC-32 by checking to see if the error is detected.
+Randomly generates a burst error of > 32 bits in a binary string of 1520 bytes and performs a CRC-32 check to test the reliability of CRC-32 by checking to see if the burst error is detected.

 # Features
 - Uses the standard CRC-32 generaton polynomial.